Sandra Creamer: Roles

 She is a member of the Aboriginal and Torres Strait Islander Advisory Group established by the Queensland Human Rights Commission, a group of First Nations advocates with an interest in promoting the human rights of Aboriginal and Torres Strait Islander people in Queensland.

 Creamer is Chairperson of the Board of Directors of Indigenous Peoples Rights International (2022).
-She is also an advisor for the Seventh Generation Board Fund whose work is dedicated to Indigenous Peoples’ self-determination and the sovereignty of Native nations.
+She is also an advisor for the Seventh Generation Board Fund whose work is dedicated to Indigenous Peoples' self-determination and the sovereignty of Native nations.

-Creamer has been a speaker at various conferences, including the STOP Domestic Violence Conference 2020 at the Gold Coast, Queensland, 2020, and the ANROWS National Research Conference on violence against women, held online in 2022.
+Creamer has been a speaker at various conferences, including the STOP Domestic Violence Conference 2020 at the Gold Coast, Queensland, 2020, and the ANROWS (Australia's National Research Organisation for Women's Safety) National Research Conference on violence against women, held online in 2022.
 Her presentation at ANROWS had the topic: Evidence Presentation 2: Putting Aboriginal and Torres Strait Islander healing at the heart of trauma-informed policy and practice.

 Recognition

 In 2019, Creamer was awarded the AM (Member of the Order of Australia) for her service to Indigenous women and to human rights.